wagtail-nest/wagtail-personalisation/docs/editor_guide/creating_segments.rst

    :alt: The segment dashboard header containing the "Add segment" button.

 On this page you will be presented with two forms.
-One with specific information about your segment, and the other allowing you to choose and configure your rules.
+One with specific information about your segment, the other allowing you to choose and configure your rules.